Head's up, there could be affiliate links ahead!

 As someone with ADHD, staying focused and on-task can be a constant battle.
 The temptation of shiny distractions and the difficulty of knowing where to start can leave us feeling like we’re always playing catch-up.
 But fear not, because I have some game-changing strategies to share with you that will help you optimize your workflow and get your shizle done.

-The Importance of Workflow for ADHDers
+The Importance of Designing Workflows for ADHDers

 My Five Steps to Creating a Productive Workflow